Skip to main content

 Additionally, compliance with data protection regulations such as GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act) is essential to maintain customer trust and avoid legal penalties.

-Beyond compliance, retailers should also consider the ethical implications of data usage.
+Beyond compliance, retailers should also consider the implications of data usage.
 This includes being transparent with customers about how their data is being used and giving them control over their personal information.

 3. Implement data quality management